goliatone/wee-things-workshop/README.md

 >The CP210x USB to UART Bridge Virtual COM Port (VCP) drivers are required for device operation as a Virtual COM Port to facilitate host communication with CP210x products.

 In order for your computer to communicate with the devkit you need to have installed special drivers.
-You can find the download [link here][silabs-drivers]. **[The bash script already downloaded the image file into your bin folder so open it up and follow the install instructions.]** TODO: DO WE NEED THE BASH SCRIPT?
-SHOULD THE DRIVER BE IN THE REPO?
+You can find the download [link here][silabs-drivers].

 The ESP8266 runs a Lua interpreter and you can send in commands and read out results over serial.